MrLawrenceAwe/report-generator-api/clients/frontend/README.md

 # Explorer front end

 A minimalist React surface that mirrors ChatGPT's single text bar and streaming conversation pane.
-Use it to call Explorer's `/generate_report` or `/generate_outline` endpoints without the CLI.
+Use it to call Explorer's `/generate_report` endpoint without the CLI.

 ## Running locally